-First, although digital communication poses distinct challenges for campaigns, a clear and consistent set of rules that treat content the same regardless of whether it appears online or elsewhere can lead to the emergence of more robust industry standards that practitioners are likely Although digital communication poses distinct challenges for campaigns, a clear and consistent set of rules that treat content the same regardless of whether it appears online or elsewhere can lead to the emergence of more robust industry standards that practitioners are likely to follow, and make it easier to sanction behaviors that erode public trust in elections and the political process. litical professionals to develop mechanisms that help align individual incentives with ethical principles.
-Professional training and statements of best practice by groups such as the American Association of Political Consultants. credentialing mechanisms or approved vendor lists by party committees, and verification measures by platforms that make it difficult to conceal the identity of to follow, and make it easier to sanction behaviors that erode public trust in elections and the political process.
-Extending the current set of rules governing TV to digital also relieves platforms of the need to come up with separate policies for political ads.
-This creates a level, and more predictable, playing field for political practitioners.
-However, it is unclear (unlikely, even) if the Federal Election Commission is equipped to deal with the complex and constantly-changing digital ad environment, even if it resolves the structural problem of lacking a quoad buys together help generate market mechanisms that impose financial costs on practitioners who undermine the credibility of the profession.
+First, although digital communication poses distinct challenges for campaigns, a clear and consistent set of rules that treat content the same regardless of whether it appears online or elsewhere can lead to the emergence of more robust industry standards that practitioners are likely litical professionals to develop mechanisms that help align individual incentives with ethical principles.
+Professional training and statements of best practice by groups such as the American Association of Political Consultants. credentialing mechanisms or approved vendor lists by party committees, and verification measures by platforms that make it difficult to conceal the identity of ad buys together help generate market mechanisms that impose financial costs on practitioners who undermine the credibility of the profession.
 Of course, it is naive to think unscrupulous or underhanded tactics will cease to be a feature of our politics, no matter what actions are taken.